Royal family deliver Queen to nation for lying in state

 The crowds were treated to the spectacle of the Household Cavalry Mounted Regiment processing past along with soldiers from the Life Guards and Blues and Royals on foot.

-Charles, in his Field Marshal uniform, held onto the end of his Field Marshal Baton, as he walked in step without showing any emotion, Anne and Edward, also in military dress, and Andrew did not betray their emotions.
+Charles, in his Marshal of the Royal Air Force uniform, walked in step without showing any emotion.
+Anne and Edward, in military dress, and Andrew also did not betray their emotions.

 At Horse Guards Parade, crowds of mourners, many in tears, applauded as the Queen’s coffin and procession entered the vast ceremonial parade ground, with the bells of Big Ben continuing to sound every minute.